Enricobazzi/Lynxtrogression_v2/variant_filtering.md

 done
 ```

-From these results, we can calculate if a particular window should be filtered or not for a population using the [make_rdfilter_beds](src/variant_filtering/make_rdfilter_beds.py) scripts.
+From these results, I can calculate if a particular window should be filtered or not for a population using the [make_rdfilter_beds](src/variant_filtering/make_rdfilter_beds.py) scripts.
 Windows whose the sum of depth values for the population exceeds 1.5 times the mode of values are marked as failed for that population in the [regions_depth_filtering.tsv](data/variant_filtering/depth/regions_depth_filtering.tsv) table.
 The script also outputs one bed file for each population containing the coordinates for the windows that do not pass the filter, prints the following summary:
 ```
 sel fail: 1050
 wel fail: 873